destinyae/act/doc/src/internals.md

 1. `Pass`: The Pass claim states that if all preconditions in the iff block are true, then all executions will succeed, storage will be updated according to the storage block, and the specified return value will, in fact, be returned.
 1. `Fail`: The Fail claim states that should any of the preconditions be false, all executions will revert.

-Taken together a succesfull proof of these claims ensures that a given bytecode object implements only the behaviour specified in act *and nothing else*.
+Taken together a successful proof of these claims ensures that a given bytecode object implements only the behaviour specified in act *and nothing else*.

 ### Timed vs Untimed Instances